Code Prediction by Feeding Trees to Transformers: Introduction

-\paragraph{Outline} \secref{sec:models} explains the models that we have used for our evaluation.
-This section gives a primer on the Transformer and describes how to communicate tree structure to the Transformer. \secref{sec:backgroundtree} provides a recap of the previous work, focusing on the ones against which we compare our models. \secref{sec:implementation} describes our datasets and implementation. \secref{sec:evaluation} presents our quantitative results. \secref{sec:inspection} takes a closer look into why our models worked well (or did not). \secref{sec:threats} lists some threats to validity.
+\secref{sec:models} provides background on the previous models that we use in our evaluation, along with a primer on Transformers. \secref{sec:model-tree} explains the Transformer-based models of our own creation. \secref{sec:implementation} describes our datasets and implementation. \secref{sec:evaluation} presents our quantitative results. \secref{sec:inspection} takes a closer look into why our models worked well (or did not). \secref{sec:threats} lists some threats to validity. \secref{sec:related-works} discusses prior related work in the field of code prediction and Transformers.
 We conclude the paper with our future work in \secref{sec:future-work}.